olety/Reverpy/README.md

 # Reverpy
-Reversi game bot written in python
+Reversi game and bot written in python

-Font used: Philosopher-Regular
+Font used: Philosopher-Regular (License is in the res folder)